vorausrobotik/voraus-ad-dataset/README.md

 ## Configure and Run

+Set the variable `DATASET_PATH` in [train.py](train.py) to the path of the downloaded dataset file.
-Make sure to execute the tests before training.
+The variable `configuration` contains the training configuration as well as the hyperparameters of the model.
+The paper describes all the configuration parameters in detail.
+Make also sure to execute the tests before training.
 The test `test_train` may take a few minutes depending on your setup.

 ```shell
 pytest
 ```

-The [train.py](train.py) is best entrypoint to this repository, it contains the configuration, training and validation steps.
-The default configuration will run a training with paper-given parameters on the provided voraus-AD dataset.
+The [train.py](train.py) is entrypoint to this repository, it contains the configuration, training and validation steps for our model.
+The default configuration will run a training with **paper-given parameters** on the provided voraus-AD dataset (@100 Hz).
 To start the training, just run [train.py](train.py)!

+```shell
+python train.py
+```

 If training on the voraus-AD data does not lead to an AUROC greater 0.9, something seems to be wrong.
 Don't be worried if the loss is negative.
 The loss reflects the negative log likelihood which may be negative.
 Please report us if you have issues when using the code.

-```shell
-python train.py
-```

-## Data

-Our voraus-AD dataset contains the machine data of a robot arm performing a vision based pick-and-place application.
-Check out the [video](https://media.vorausrobotik.com/voraus-ad-dataset.mp4) of the application.

-Set the variable `DATASET_PATH` in [train.py](train.py) to the path of the downloaded dataset file.
-The variable `configuration` contains the training configuration as well as the **hyperparameters** of the model.
-The paper describes all the configuration parameters in detail.

 ## Devlopment